eclecticiq/rundoc/README.md

 ### Save output

-Output can be saved as a json list of executed code blocks containing:
+Output can be saved as a json file containing these fields:

 - `env`: dictionary of set environment variables for the session
 - `code_blocks`: list of code blocks that contains the following